 REEF members are at the heart of our grassroots marine conservation programs.
-Over 43,000 divers, snorkelers, students, and armchair naturalists stand behind our mission.
+Over 50,000 divers, snorkelers, students, and armchair naturalists stand behind our mission.

-When and how did you first volunteer with REEF?
+How did you become involved with REEF?

 What is your favorite part about being a REEF member?

 Being able to learn more about the ecology of areas I am diving in.
 I am a regular with the Fishinars, even for regions I do not survey in regularly.
 It also gives purpose to my observing fish by completing the surveys and entering them into the database.